nextflow-io/training/docs/hello_nextflow/05_hello_nf-test.md

 }
 ```

-[TODO: Add a brief explanation of the two `assert` statements]
+In plain English, the logic of the test reads as follows: "**When** these _parameters_ are provided to this _process_, **then** we expect to see these results."

+The expected results are formulated as `assert` statements.
+The first, `assert process.success`, simply states that we expect the process to run successfully and complete without any failures.
+The second, `snapshot(process.out).match()`, says that we expect the result of the run to be identical to the result obtained in a previous run (if applicable).
+We discuss this in more detail later.

-As you can see, this is just a stub, it's not yet a functional test.
-We need to add parameters and inputs that will be fed to the process.
+For most real-world modules (which usually require some kind of input), this is not yet a functional test.
+We need to add the inputs that will be fed to the process, and any parameters if applicable.

 ### 1.2 Move the test file and update the script path